Projects

 Video games for human data labeling

 Can video games help train AI?
-Created video games to crowdsource sensor data labeling for AI activity recognition, addressing tedious manual annotation.
-Tested how casual players without AI expertise could generate high-quality labels through gameplay.
-Experiments revealed that puzzle-based games outperformed endless runner-type games in label accuracy and gamer engagement.
+Designed video games to crowdsource labeling of sensor data for activity-recognition models, turning tedious manual annotation into engaging gameplay.
+Experiments showed that casual players without AI expertise could produce high-quality labels, and that puzzle-based games led to higher label accuracy and engagement than endless runner-style games.
 VentureBeat converage)